 The development of a substantial number of new dwellings over the plan period will require investment in infrastructure throughout the town, as well as within and adjoining the allocated sites.
+Infrastructure need to be defined widely and includes roads, services, utilities, open space, community facilities, health, education and an expanded range of local retail, recreation and hospitality provision.

-The policy is intended to establish this important principle, but the implementation of the Neighbourhood Plan will include the provision of a Local Infrastructure Development Plan (IDP).
+The policy, which reflects the Locality Guidance (Community Infrastructure Levy -2017), is intended to establish this important principle.
+The implementation of the Neighbourhood Plan will include the provision of a Local Infrastructure Development Plan (IDP).
 This will be assembled by UTC in partnership with the County Council, developers, utilities and service providers.
 It is intended that UTC and RCC will specify work to be carried out by developers, funding to be committed through the Community Infrastructure Levy (CIL), Section 106 Agreements and the investment programme of RCC and service providers.
+It is acknowledged that infrastructure has to be directly related and reasonable in scale and kind, in accordance with the Community Infrastructure Levy Regulations.